 The Bachelor of Integrative Studies (Individualised Major) is a 4-year meritorious honours programme, including the first year on the Deferred Declaration of Degree (D3) programme.
 In total, students are required to complete 36 course units (CUs) worth of courses.
-Students on the D3 programme will be invited to apply for the Bachelor of Integrative Studies programme and successful applicants will be enrolled into the programme at the end of their first year.

 Prof Maartje De Visser (L) and Prof Fiona Williamson (R)